Quest-maker-team/quest-maker/README.md

 ## Rules for git workflow
 `main` branch is a main project branch.
 Contains current project version.
-To send updates make own branch and make commits to it.
+To send updates make own branch and make commits to it (now from develop brach).

 One branch is one issue (there can be agreed exceptions).
 One commit is one logical action.

-After all necessary commits push changes and open pull request.
+After all necessary commits push changes and open pull request (in develop branch).
 Pull request name contains issue number in the end.

 ### Branch naming rules